15 Low-Maintenance Freshwater Fish for Beginners (With Pictures)

 Entering the world of fishkeeping can be an overwhelming experience, and it’s always a good idea to start with low-maintenance fish.
-Choosing a beginner-friendly fish to start off with can help reduce some of the anxiety associated with starting off with fish keeping.
+Choosing a beginner-friendly fish to start with can help reduce some of the anxiety associated with starting with fish-keeping.
 Low-maintenance fish tend to be hardy types of fish that are more forgiving of beginner’s mistakes than some other types of fish are.

 What Should You Know Before Bringing Home Any Fish

 The biggest mistake that beginners make is not understanding tank cycling before bringing home any fish.
 Cycling a tank establishes colonies of beneficial bacteria that control the ammonia and nitrite levels within the tank, converting them to less toxic nitrate.
 Performing a tank cycle without fish in the tank is easier and safer than performing a fish-in cycle.

 Even the hardiest fish are susceptible to the negative effects of high levels of ammonia and nitrites, including lethargy, scale and fin damage, and death.
 Fully cycling a tank before bringing any fish home will make the transition easier on your fish and help you start your tank off without issues.
 Be prepared to take at least a few weeks to ensure your tank is fully cycled before bringing your fish home.